remotelyroot/remotelyroot.github.io/_posts/2025-01-05-so-you-want-to-start-a-cybersecurity-career.md

 pubDate: 2025-01-08T00:00:00Z
 imgSrc: '/assets/images/image-post1_intro_to_cyber.jpeg'
 imgAlt: 'Image post 7'
+categories: [Categories, Education]
+tags: [cybersecurity, career, cybersecurity career, education]
 ---

+# So you want to start a Cybersecurity career?

 I made a post like this months ago, but unfortunately, due to some configuration changes, I lost it (insert sad face).
 We've all been there, but oh well.
 The idea for this post stemmed from my love of cybersecurity and my passion for helping others learn about the field.
 Cybersecurity is crucial in the modern world, and having some level of knowledge about it can help us all defend ourselves better.
 This post is geared towards those who want to start a career in cybersecurity—those who love the idea of hunting down hackers, tinkering with electronic devices, understanding how computers and operating systems work, and, of course, wearing a black hoodie in a coffee shop, looking mysterious.